Vinod Sagar

-Vinod Sagar is an Indian actor and dubbing artist working in Tamil, Malayalam, and Telugu cinema, playing mostly supporting and antagonistic roles.
-He made his debut with Idhayam Thiraiarangam (2012) and played almost 20 small roles before getting noticed in Pichaikkaran (2016) and Ratsasan (2018).
+Vinod Sagar is an Indian actor working in Tamil, Malayalam, and Telugu cinema, playing mostly supporting and antagonistic roles.
+He made his debut with Idhayam Thiraiarangam (2012) and played small roles before getting noticed in Pichaikkaran (2016) and Ratsasan (2018).

 Career

 Vinod Sagar, a B.A.
-Corporate secretaryship graduate, has also worked as a radio jockey for Radio Asia, Dubai (2005) and later enrolled with Theatre Lab, a theatre group, before appearing in small roles in films like Idhayam Thiraiarangam (2012) and Naan (2012).
+Corporate secretaryship graduate, has also worked as a radio jockey for Radio Asia, Dubai (2005) and later enrolled with Theatre Lab, a theatre group, before appearing in small roles in films.

 Sagar's notable performance came with the psychological thriller Ratsasan (2018), where he played a pedophile.
 He played the same role in Rakshasudu (2019), its Telugu remake.

 Sagar has also done prominent roles in the Tamil film Champion (2019) and the Malayalam films Nayattu (2021) and Jana Gana Mana (2022).